collocations.org

 Williams is having trouble finding her rhythm on the serve.

-beat (out), clap (to), tap out
+beat, beat out, clap, tap out

 Her pencil tapped out a staccato rhythm on the desk top.

-RHYTHM + NOUN
+rhythm + NOUN

 section

-the band''s rhythm section
+the band's rhythm section

-in (a) ~
+in (a) rhythm

-snapping his fingers in rhythm
+He was snapping his fingers in rhythm.

-to a/the ~
+to a/the rhythm

 I found myself swaying to the rhythm of the music.

-with a/the ~
+with a/the rhythm

 I like music with a good rhythm.

-~ in
+rhythm in

-There''s rhythm in her movements.
+There's rhythm in her movements.

 PHRASES